Optimization over Geodesics for Exact Principal Geodesic Analysis: Background

-Studying variations of geodesics leads to the notion of Jacobi fields, which encode important geometric information such as curvature and injectivity radius.
-In order to define Jacobi fields, let $x_{t,s}$ be a family of geodesics parametrized by $s$, i.e. for each $\tilde{s}$, the curve $t\mapsto x_{t,\tilde{s}}$ is a geodesic.
-When fixing the position $t$ on the curves but varying the parameter $s$, we obtain the vector field $\df{x_{t,0}}{s}$, and such a vector field is called a Jacobi field along the geodesic $x_{t,0}$.\footnote{ Recall that with the notation introduced in section~\ref{sec:curves}, $\df{x_{t,0}}{s}$ equals $\df{x_{t,s}}{s}|_{s=0}$.} The Jacobi fields along a given geodesic are uniquely determined by the initial conditions $J_0$ and $\Df{J_0}{t}$, the variation of the initial points $x_{0,s}$ and the covariant derivative of the field at $t=0$, respectively.
+In the next sections, we will treat optimization problems over geodesics of which the PGA problem \eqref{eq:pga-cost} constitute a concrete example; in addition, problems such as geodesic regression \cite{fletcher_geodesic_2011} and manifold total least squares belong to this class.
+For this purpose, we here recall the close connection between variations of geodesics, Jacobi fields, and the differential $\tm\Exp$.
+Let $\alpha_{t,s}$ be a family of geodesics parametrized by $s$, i.e. for each $\tilde{s}$, the curve $t\mapsto \alpha_{t,\tilde{s}}$ is a geodesic.
+By varying the parameter $s$, a vector field $\df{\alpha_{t,0}}{s}$ is obtained.\footnote{ Recall that $\df{\alpha_{t,0}}{s}$ is a shorthand for $\df{\alpha_{t,s}}{s}|_{s=0}$, see Appendix~\ref{app:notation}.} These \emph{Jacobi fields} are uniquely determined by the initial conditions $J_0$ and $\Df{J_0}{t}$, the variation of the initial points $x_{0,s}$ and the covariant derivative of the field at $t=0$, respectively.
 Define $q_s=x_{0,s}$, $v_s=\dot{x}_{0,s}$, and $w=\df{v_0}{s}$.
-If $\df{q_0}{s}=J_0$ and $w=\Df{J_0}{t}$ then $\df{\Exp_{q_0}(tv_0)}{s}$ is equal to $J_t$ \cite[Chap.
-5]{manfredo_perdigao_do_carmo_riemannian_1992}.
-Therefore, in cases when $q_s$ is constant and $J_0$ therefore $0$, we have the following connection between $J_t$ and $\tm\Exp$:
+If $\df{q_0}{s}=J_0$ and $w=\Df{J_0}{t}$ then $\df{\Exp_{q_s}(tv_s)}{s}|_{s=0}$ equals $J_t$ \cite[Chap.
+5]{do_carmo_riemannian_1992}.
+When $q_s$ is constant, i.e. $q_s=q$, we have the following connection between $J_t$ and the differential $\tm\Exp$: